SBejga/humboldt/README.md

 Different formats to express coordinates:

 - Degrees (D) e.g. 48.137222°
-- Degree minutes (DM) e.g. 48° 8.233')
+- Degree Minutes (DM) e.g. 48° 8.233'
+- Degree Minutes Seconds (DMS) e.g. 48° 8' 13.9992"

 A Geolocation is a set of two coordinates: Latitude and Longitude.
-For latitude the north-south position and for longitude the east-west position.
+For latitude the north or south position and for longitude the east or west position.

 My favorite format to represent a geolocation is using compass signs (North / South, East / West) and degree minutes: